ham-jaky/trip-data-from-SOTA-data/README.md

 # Requirements

-* python (I don't know the min version. just try it!)
+* python3 (I don't know the min version. just try it!)
 * requirements.txt (pip install -r requirements.txt)
-* Get the CSV of all Summits at [sotadata.org.uk](https://www.sotadata.org.uk/en/summits)
+* Get the CSV of all Summits at [sotadata.org.uk](https://www.sotadata.org.uk/en/summits) and put it in `data/summitslist.csv`

 # Usage